 Now I have all the individual terms and I can calculate the final call and put option price.

-Black-Scholes Call Option Price in Excel
+Call Option Price

 I combine the four terms in the call formula to get call option price in cell U44:

-Black-Scholes Put Option Price in Excel
+Put Option Price

 I combine the four terms in the put formula to get put option price in cell U44:

-Black-Scholes Greeks Excel Formulas
+Black-Scholes Greeks in Excel

 Here you can continue to the second part of this tutorial, which explains Excel calculation of the Greeks: delta, gamma, theta, vega, and rho: